 For instance, one vice president of engineering was a technical, brilliant engineer.
 He was participating regularly in analyst briefings, hearing all about what those analysts thought was going to happen in the market.
 He became confident that he knew exactly where the market was going, which problems people were having, and what they were doing.
 I said, “I’ve been out to three client visits in the last month, but I’ve never seen anything like that.
 What makes you think that?”

-I was not in a position to go head-to-head with this VP based on my opinion; but when I shared my facts and asked him where he had gotten his facts, it enabled an objective conversation about what the analysts were predicting and whether there was any correlation with our market data.
+I was not in a position to go head-to-head with this VP based on my opinion.
+However, I shared my facts and asked him where he had gotten his facts.
+This enabled an objective conversation about what the analysts were predicting and whether there was any correlation between our product market data.
 As it turned out, there was not a lot of correlation.
 The analysts were off; they had a myopic view, which they passed on to the VP.
 If no one had asked whether those facts were reflective of the actual market, we could have invested a lot of money in something that would not have succeeded.

 It’s a good illustration of what happens when you don’t see all the parts.
 You can think you’re headed in the right direction, but you must get enough information to validate.